 Get a well-fitted helmet that sits on level on your head.
 It should also cover your forehead and meet all the safety standards.

-Buy Visible Clothing
+Buy Bright Clothing

 Wear clothes that are bright and easily visible even from a distance.
 Install lights on your bike so that you are visible while cycling during nighttime